fbpx Skip to content

 Summer

-It offers favourable and enjoyable weather conditions, making it an ideal season for hiking in numerous regions.
+The summer months offer favourable and enjoyable weather conditions, making it an ideal season for hiking in numerous regions.
 However, it’s essential to be cautious as lower elevations can become scorching hot, posing a risk to hikers.
 While rewarding, Hiking can also be physically demanding and potentially life-threatening.

 Fall